Ian Happ Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 3.80 team ERA that ranks eighth among all league pitching staffs.
+- The Padres' 3.86 team ERA ranks ninth across all league pitching staffs.

-- Padres pitchers combine to give up the ninth-fewest home runs in baseball (60 total, one per game).
+- The Padres rank 12th in baseball in home runs allowed (63 total, 1.1 per game).

-- Weathers gets the start for the Padres, his seventh of the season.
-He is 1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Miami Marlins, when he went four innings, allowing three earned runs while giving up seven hits.
+- The lefty last appeared on Wednesday against the Miami Marlins, when he threw six scoreless innings while giving up three hits.

-- In eight games this season, the 23-year-old has put up an ERA of 4.28, with 5.9 strikeouts per nine innings.
-Opponents are batting .262 against him.
+- In 11 games this season, the 30-year-old has put up an ERA of 4.66, with 9.8 strikeouts per nine innings.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.